danielsaidi/ScrollKit/README.md

-## Support this library
+## Support my work

-I manage my various open-source projects in my free time and am really thankful for any help I can get from the community.
+I manage many open-source projects on my spare time and am very thankful for any help to keep my work going.

-You can sponsor this project on [GitHub Sponsors][Sponsors] or get in touch for paid support.
+You can sponsor my work on [GitHub Sponsors][Sponsors] or get in touch for paid support.

 ## Contact

-Feel free to reach out if you have questions or if you want to contribute in any way:
+Feel free to reach out if you have questions or want to contribute in any way:

 * Website: [danielsaidi.com][Website]
 * Mastodon: [@danielsaidi@mastodon.social][Mastodon]